Hyperion-Robotics/QuickESPNow/README.md

 MIT License

-Copyright (c) 2024 GEORGE PAPAMICHAIL
+Copyright (c) 2024 HYPERION ROBOTICS

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal